Clever/optimus/README.md

 --
     import "gopkg.in/Clever/optimus.v3"

-Package optimus provides methods for manipulating tables of data.
+Package optimus provides interfaces and methods for lazily, concurrently manipulating collections of data.

+The Table interfaces is at the core of optimus.
+A Table is a lazy collection of data.
+Several implementations of Tables are provided for extracting data ("sources"), such as from a CSV or Mongo.

+A TransformFunc is a function that can be applied to a Table to lazily, concurrently modify the data.
+Several implementations of TransformFuncs are provided for common transformations (e.g. Map).

+Lastly, a set of Sink functions are provided that will "sink" a table into some output, such as a CSV.

 ### Example